 Stroll & Shop in the Pedestrian Areas

 One of my favorite parts of any European city is the pedestrian areas.
 And I don’t mean parks.
 Well, not just.
 In the heart of most cities, you’ll find shopping districts that are pedestrian-only.
-In Glasgow, you will want to head to Sauchiehall and Buchanan Streets.
+Here, you will want to head to Sauchiehall and Buchanan Streets as the best pedestrian shopping places to visit in Glasgow.

 Regardless of whether you want (or need) to go shopping, you can go out for a stroll at your own pace, window shop, and simply enjoy a day out.
 You may encounter some performance artists, musicians, or demonstrators, but that’s all just part of the experience.
 It’s a real taste of the city for your Glasgow day trip.